 So these are the issues that we have to face and the issues that need to be faced as a nation.

-But one of the things that we expect, and I think most people with common sense expect is that our ground command and that our troops will have a say in the fight, that the fight will not be navigated from Washington, DC.
+But one of the things that we expect, and I think most people with common sense expect, is that our ground command and that our troops will have a say in the fight, that the fight will not be navigated from Washington, D.C.
+You can't let people that aren't there make those decisions.

 It's just ridiculous.

-And and in this case, 30 Americans died.
+And in this case, 30 Americans died.

-All right, we're gonna take a break.
+All right, we're going to take a break.

-Sarah Carter, senior national security correspondent circa.com, retired Air Force Captain Joni Marquez, she could have prevented this.
+Sarah Carter, Senior National Security Correspondent, Circa.com, retired Air Force Captain Joni Marquez, she could have prevented this.

 She could have stopped this.